-- Adults disabled by severe, long-term mental and/or substance use disorders (<2%-<3% of the adult population) some of whom are homeless or incarcerated in jails and prisons, many of whom have co-occurring substance use disorders, and most of whom will die 10-25 years prematurely; - Adults with diagnosable mental and/or substance use disorders (22-24% of the adult population in any given year), who experience considerable emotional pain and some dysfunction, but do not live with severe, long-term disability; - Those who will take their own lives (now over 40,000 people per year and rising): - Those who commit very rare acts of violence towards others; 12 - Special populations, such as veterans and military personnel who have a high prevalence of depression, post-traumatic stress disorder, substance abuse, and suicide: 13 - Children and adolescents with "serious emotional disturbances" that interfere with their education and relationships and sometimes contribute to runins with the law; 14 - Children and adolescents who have diagnosable disorders that cause significant emotional pain and family conflict, but do not cause severe functional impairment; - Children and adolescents who are victims of abuse or other trauma that puts them at risk for mental and physical disorders both now and later in life:
+- Adults disabled by severe, long-term mental and/or substance use disorders (1-3% of the adult population)^{4,5} some of whom are homeless6 or incarcerated in jails and prisons7, many of whom have co-occurring substance use disorders8, and most of whom will die 10-25 years prematurely9 - Adults with diagnosable mental and/or substance use disorders (22-24% of the adult population)10, who experience considerable emotional pain and some dysfunction, but do not live with severe, long-term disability - Those who will take their own lives (now about 40,000 people per year)11 - Those who commit very rare acts of violence towards others12 - Special populations, such as veterans and military personnel who have a high prevalence of depression, post-traumatic stress disorder, substance abuse, and suicide13 - Children and adolescents with "serious emotional disturbances" that interfere with their education and relationships and sometimes contribute to run-ins with the law14 - Children and adolescents who have diagnosable disorders that cause significant emotional pain and family conflict, but do not cause severe functional impairment

-- The rapidly growing minority population, for which there are critical issues of access, cultural competence, and discrimination; 16 - The elder-boomers, a population that will soon be as large as the population of children and for whom there are critical issues of access, generational competence, and co-occurring cognitive, mental, and physical disorders including dementia; - And more.
+- Children and adolescents who are victims of abuse or other trauma that puts them at risk for mental and physical disorders both now and later in life15 - The rapidly growing minority population, for which there are critical issues of access, cultural competence, and discrimination16 - The elder-boomers, a population that will soon be as large as the population of children under the age of 18 and for whom there are critical issues of access, generational competence, and co-occurring cognitive, mental, and physical disorders-including dementia^{17,18} - And more.

-Given the heterogeneity of the population in need, mental health policy cannot be as simple as providing more services to more people.
-Services and supports must be responsive to the specific needs of specific populations.
+Given the heterogeneity of the population in need, mental health policy cannot be as simple as providing more services to more people; services and supports must be responsive to the specific needs of specific populations.